MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 The __Serializer__ turns this into deployable bytecode.

 The Code Generator must implement each instruction, expression, and operation in the previous section.
-The abstract instructions are up to 2 assembly instructions each:
+The abstract instructions generally map to a single assembly instruction:

 | Abstract | EVM      |
 | ---      | ---      |